amaoM/chienoki/README.md

 # chienoki_app
+This API gets information of registered RSS, is made of Java and using Spring Framework.
+This is that to learn Java and Spring Framework for me.

-This api gets information of registerd rss.This is still in development.
+This is still in development.